Cheap Train Tickets to DerbyGet the best ticket prices to Derby with our split ticket search

-Situated at the south-eastern edge of the hills of the county of Derbyshire, Derby is one of the most energetic and creative cities in the UK.
-The city may have suffered from the consequences of the industrial decline that took place in the eighties, but it has since bounced back, thanks to its remarkable cultural developments and a renewed riverfront.
+Lying on the River Derwent banks, Derby is one of the most energetic and creative cities in the UK.
+It suffered the consequences of the industrial decline in the eighties but has bounced back, thanks to its remarkable cultural developments and a renewed riverfront.

-Derby railway station is on the Midland mainline, with regular trains coming from London St. Pancras and Sheffield.
-Derby’s railway station is about a five-minute walk from both the city centre and the local bus station.
+Derby is on the Midland mainline, with regular trains coming from London St. Pancras and Sheffield.
+The station is about a five-minute walk from both the city centre and the local bus terminal.

-Derby is fairly compact, which makes it easy for pedestrians to navigate.
-You can start at the Derby Market Hall, a historic market that houses an eclectic mix of bustling contemporary and traditional stalls.
-The building was completed in 1866 and features impressive Victorian architecture with magnificent ironwork.
-From the market hall, you can head to the Derby Arboretum, known for being England’s first public park.
-This picturesque park is located just south of the city centre and features a fine collection of trees.
+The city is small, which makes it easy for pedestrians to navigate.
+You can start at the Derby Market Hall, a historic market that houses a mix of modern and traditional stalls.
+Completed in 1866 the building features impressive Victorian architecture.
+From the market hall, head to the Arboretum.
+Known for being England’s first public park, the Arboretum is located near the city centre and features a vast collection of trees.

-Derby is also home to a number of museums.
+Derby is home to several museums.
 The Silk Mill, formerly known as the Derby Industrial Museum, was Britain’s first factory and is part of the Derwent Valley Mills UNESCO World Heritage Site.
-Another museum, the Derby Museum and Art Gallery features an outstanding collection of porcelain products that have been manufactured in Derby since 1750.
+Another museum, the Derby Museum, and Art Gallery features an outstanding collection of porcelain products manufactured in this city since 1750.

-The Pickford’s House Museum, which features recreated Georgian rooms, is also worth visiting.
-From here, you can go to Derby Cathedral.
-Although this church may not be the most spectacular of all of the English Cathedrals, it’s known for its impressive 16th-century tower that you can climb for an eagle-eye view of the city.
-Another church that’s well worth a visit is the St. Mary’s Chapel in Bridge Gate.
-This 14th-century bridge chapel is among the oldest surviving buildings in the city.
+The Pickford’s House Museum, featuring recreated Georgian rooms is well worth visiting.
+Go to Derby Cathedral; while it might not be the most spectacular of English Cathedrals, it has an impressive 16th-century tower you can climb up for a view of the city.
+Another church that’s well worth a visit is the St. Mary’s Chapel in Bridge Gate; this 14th-century bridge chapel is among the city's oldest surviving buildings.